 There are two main types of hybrid mattress:

 - All Foam Hybrid Mattresses: these consist of layers of various types of memory and other foams.
 Most commonly seen in “bed in a box” mattresses.

 - Sprung Hybrid Mattresses: these are made by layering memory, or other types of foam, on a layer of pocket springs.

-You can learn more about hybrid mattresses by checking out our What is a Hybrid Mattress Guide.
+You can learn more about hybrid mattresses by checking out our What is a Hybrid Mattress?
+Guide.

 Orthopaedic mattresses, as the name suggests, are specifically designed to support the joints, back and overall body.
-On the firmer side of the scale, these mattresses aim to ease the discomfort experienced by those who suffer from back problems or aching joints by providing a firm, but comfortable mattress which provides targeted support.
+On the firmer side of the scale, these mattresses aim to ease the discomfort experienced by those who suffer from a bad back or aching joints by providing a firm, but comfortable mattress which provides targeted support.

 An orthopaedic mattress may be right for you if: